 - If you booked a conventional cruise, add a land tour at one of the ports of call.
 The best escorted tours to Alaska incorporate both land and sea adventures!
 Don’t miss out on the interior’s high peaks, moose and bear, or the amazing sights you can see on dry land.

 - When you dock at your scheduled ports of call, make sure your day trips have been planned out and booked well in advance.
 Where your cruise ship docks plays a big role in the sights you will see on land.
 But there are many options no matter where you dock – national parks, mountains, hiking trails, wildlife excursions, and cultural experiences.
-With a little bit of research, you can create a unique itinerary that can’t be beat.
+With a little bit of research, you can create a unique itinerary that can’t be beaten.

 - Consider booking a small ship cruise rather than a big commercial vessel.
 Smaller ships can get you closer to Alaska’s glaciers and wildlife, and allows you to visit smaller ports and bays where big ships cannot go.
 This makes for a more personalized and unique experience.

 Alaska is home to seasoned tour operators, and some of the best guided tours of Alaska can be planned with their help.
 Try using a local travel agent to help you plan a custom land tour.
 This will give you a one-of-a-kind experience that allows you to explore your interests and see places that a conventional tour might not visit.
 Here are a few options to help you start planning:

 - Fly into Anchorage and travel by railroad to see the sights.
 Or, rent a car or motorhome to plot your own course for adventure and stop in small towns along the way.
 Meet locals and get to know more about the Alaskan lifestyle from the people who know it best!